The Bethel Methodist Church was organized in 1882. Three acres of land, given by Mr. Josh Merritt in 1885, w

 In 1945, under the pastorate of Rev. Paul Barrett, the Woman's Society of Christian Service was organized with nine charter members and Mrs. Alvie Harrell serving as the first President.
 In 1972, this organization changed its name to the United Methodist Women.

-On March 16, 1955, the official boards of Calvary and Bethel Churches met and, under the leadership of Rev. J. B. Smith, Superintendent of the Thomasville District, and Rev. Buford Fulford, pastor of the Cairo Circuit, the new Charge was formed.
+On March 16, 1955, the official boards of Calvary and Bethel Churches met and, under the leadership of Rev. J. B. Smith, Superintendent of the Thomasville District, and Rev. Buford Fulford, pastor of the Cairo Circuit, a new Charge called Calvary-Bethel was formed.
 Rev. Fulford was appointed the first pastor.

-Ground was broken in September, 1955, to build a new parsonage.
-A. M Gainey Jr., Carl Jones and Earl Williams from Calvary and Leroy Hopkins Jr. and M. J. Johnson from Bethel were appointed as the parsonage building committee.
+.
+A. M Gainey Jr., Carl Jones and Earl Williams from Calvary, and Leroy Hopkins Jr. and M. J. Johnson from Bethel were appointed as the parsonage building committee.
 The parsonage was dedicated by Bishop Arthur J. Moore on March 4, 1956.
-In 1959, new pews and flower stands were bought and the pulpit, pulpit furniture and altar rail were refinished.
+In 1959, new pews and flower stands were bought and the pulpit, pulpit furniture, and altar rail were refinished.
 In 1966, Centennial joined the charge.
-Central heating and cooling were added to the building and the Sunday School classrooms were remodeled for use as a Social Hall in 1974.
+Central heating and cooling were added to the building and the Sunday school classrooms were remodeled for use as a Social Hall in 1974.